On the extended W-algebra of type sl_2 at positive rational level: Deformation of screening operators

-as the length of \(\lambda\). \end{definition} To each partition \(\lambda\) we associate a Young diagram, that is a collection of left aligned rows of boxes where the \(i\)th row consists of \(\lambda_i\) boxes.
+To each partition \(\lambda\) we associate a Young diagram, that is a collection of left aligned rows of boxes where the \(i\)th row consists of \(\lambda_i\) boxes.
 The boxes of a diagram are labelled by two integers \((i,j)\), where \(i\) labels the row and \(j\) the column.
 For every partition \(\lambda\) there is also conjugate partition \(\lambda^\prime\) which is obtained by exchanging rows and columns in the Young diagram.
 For example the conjugate of the partition \((4,2)\) is \((2,2,1,1)\).
 For a box \(s=(i,j)\) in a Young diagram let

 Partitions admit a partial ordering \(\geq\) called the dominance ordering.
 For two partitions \(\lambda,\mu\) of equal degree, \(\lambda\geq \mu\) if and only if